ceph/ceph/doc/glossary.rst

 that explain what each component does.
 The terms in this glossary are intended to complement the existing technical terminology.

+- Defining some of these technical terms:
+"RADOS" : It stands for Reliable Autonomic Distributed Object Store (RADOS) which is an open source object storage service that is an important part of the Ceph distributed storage system.
+RADOS was created at the University of California at Santa Cruz.
+The Ceph open source community develops and maintains the software.

 Sometimes more than one term applies to a definition.
 Generally, the first term reflects a term consistent with Ceph's marketing, and secondary terms reflect either technical terms or legacy ways of referring to Ceph systems.